-Lissa Rivera is a photographer and curator based in Brooklyn, NY whose work has received multiple grants and honors and been exhibited internationally.
-Rivera received her MFA from the School of Visual Arts, where she became fascinated with the social history of photography and the evolution of identity, sexuality and gender in relationship to material culture.
-‘Beautiful Boy,’ Rivera’s latest project, takes her interest in photography’s connection with identity to a personal level, focusing on her domestic partner as muse.
+Lissa Rivera is a photographer and curator based in Brooklyn, New York, whose work has received multiple grants and honors and been exhibited internationally.
+Rivera received her MFA from the School of Visual Arts, where she became fascinated with the social history of photography and the evolution of identity, sexuality, and gender in relationship to material culture.
+“Beautiful Boy,” Rivera’s latest project, takes her interest in photography’s connection with identity to a personal level, focusing on her domestic partner as muse.

-Selected press includes The New York Times, Harper’s Bazaar, Forbes, PAPER, The Boston Globe, Huffington Post, Slate, and The Guardian among many others.
+Selected press includes The New York Times, Harper’s Bazaar, Forbes, PAPER, The Boston Globe, Huffington Post, Slate, and The Guardian, among many others.
 Rivera was chosen as a “Woman to Watch” for the biennial exhibition at the National Museum of Woman in Arts.
 Selected honors include the Griffin Museum’s Peter Urban Legacy Award; Feature Shoot’s Emerging Photography Award; Photographic Resource Center Exposure 2016; Danforth Museum Purchase Prize; Filter Photo Festival’s People’s Choice Award; and the 2017 D&AD Next Photographer Shortlist.
-Rivera is represented by ClampArt, New York.